 Nature and meaning of Intellectual property, need for protection of right of intellectual property.
-The types of intelletual property.
 The types of intellectual property and enhancement of area of I.P.
 History and introduction to the leading international intstrument concerning intellectual property rights i.e. WIPO (world intellected property organisation) and its paris convention on protection of industrial property (PIP) and patents co-operation treaty (PCT) The Berne (1971) and Rome convention (1961) on copy right.
 Universal copy right convention (UCC) of 1952, and neighbouring rights and madrid agreement on trade mark registration.